apearc03/PongProject/README.md

 # BSc Computing project

-I have decided to build my own version of Pong for my BSc project.
+I decided to build my own version of Pong for my BSc project.
 The game will be developed using the LibGDX Java game development framework.

 ## Technologies